Teaching Philosophy in Brief

 I work to help my students develop these skills through hands-on practice and working to get them out of their comfort zone.
 For example, in my Intro to Creative Writing class, I often begin class with a brief writing exercise that not only primes them for the day’s work, but has them try a particular technique in miniature, where the stakes are low and experimentation is the goal.
 I set either a time or length requirement, and encourage students simply go at it.
 Frequently turning to low-stakes writing, I find, helps them get a sense of their own writing habits and learn what works for them.
-Also, these kinds of exercises model the kind of work most writers do when take a run at a particular writing task (and I tell them that).
-Generally, I attempt to validate and value these writing exercises and the interesting things they often help students find, by having volunteers read, and connecting some of their choices to what we’ve been reading or discussing.
+Also, these kinds of exercises model the kind of work most writers do when taking a run at a particular writing task (and I tell them that).
+Generally, I attempt to validate and value these writing exercises and the interesting things they often help students find by having volunteers read and connecting some of their choices to what we’ve been reading or discussing.
 The idea is that they realize the interconnectedness inherent in a mindful writing practice—that writing tasks often have more in common than we might initially realize.

 But while I aim to develop in my students an independent and critical mindset, I emphasize the importance of community when it comes to writing.
 It’s really a combination of independent exploration and collaboration that makes for the best experience and end product.
 Often, whether in a composition or creative writing class, I treat the class like a community of writers (and again, I tell them that) and hold them accountable to one-another.
 Through formal and informal peer-review and critique, I help them see what kind of feedback is most useful, and how to turn that critical eye to their own writing.

 Recent Courses Taught

 English 226: Intro to Creative Writing